dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 ![images/auditing.png](images/auditing.png)

 Not all events are audit logged, because if they were the logs would be filled with too much noise.
-You can tailor which events are to be audit logged with the Policy object and pass in that file with the `kube-apiserver --audit-policy-file` option flag
+You can tailor which events are to be audit logged with the Policy object and pass in that file with the `kube-apiserver --audit-policy-file` option flag.
+If the flag is omitted, no events are logged.

 ```yaml
 # Log all requests at the Metadata level.